spectrochempy/spectrochempy/docs/whatsnew/latest.rst

 New features
 ~~~~~~~~~~~~

+* Compatibility with Python 3.12
+* Add the possibility to pass a colormap normalization to the `plot` method.
+* Add the possibility to use several sets of experimental conditions
+  in `ActionMassKinetics` class.
+* Add the possibility to read Thermo high speed series files
 * Add Stejskal-Tanner kernel for 2D IRIS
 * Fancy indexing using location now supported.
 * Add an example for NMR processing of a series of CP-MAS spectra.